Super-Badmen-Viper/NineSong/README.md

 A Go (Golang) Backend Clean Architecture project with Gin, MongoDB, JWT Authentication Middleware, Test, and Docker.

 For NineSong, it only needs to respond to users around the world who need it and always maintain an open source status.
-You can use any product you like, whether it's following NineSong or choosing a seemingly famous but actually outdated product that is no longer updated and only maintained to meet the status quo
+You can use any product you like, whether it's following NineSong or choosing a seemingly famous but actually outdated product

 ## New Function
 NineSong Server will be released in June this year.